Death of Kenneka Jenkins: Death

 About one hour later, Jenkins' friends called her mother, Teresa Martin, from her car.
 They told her that they could not find Jenkins and had therefore left the party, albeit while in possession of Jenkins' mobile phone.
 Martin went to the hotel to assist in the search, arriving around 5:30 a.m.
 Saturday.

 Upon reaching the hotel management, she was told that they could not provide access to video footage from the night before until someone reported Jenkins missing to the police.
 At 7:14 a.m., Martin called the Rosemont Public Safety Department, who informed her that it would be prudent to wait a few more hours before reporting her daughter missing, as often the individual simply turns up on their own.

 At 12:46 p.m., Jenkins' older sister Leonore Harris filed a missing persons report with the police, who officially reported Jenkins as missing to hotel management at 1:15 p.m.
 Family members later characterized the initial police response as lacking in urgency.
-Martin and Harris returned to the hotel around 6 p.m., whereupon they proceeded to knock on many guests' doors from the top floor to the bottom, until a hotel employee called 911 to complain.
+Martin and Harris returned to the hotel around 6 p.m., whereupon they proceeded to knock on many guests' doors until a hotel employee called 911 to complain.

 A first check of camera footage that focused on entrances and exits turned up nothing, but at 10 p.m., police spotted footage of Jenkins stumbling through the hotel.
 Her whereabouts remained unknown until she was found in the hotel's freezer by an employee at 12:25 a.m.
 Sunday, and was pronounced dead at 12:48 a.m.
 She was found lying face down on her side, with one shoe off.
 There was no sign of trauma other than a small cut on her foot.
 The temperature inside the freezer was found to be 34 F approximately two hours after the doors had been left open.